lucabln05/MusicToIPOD/README.md

 Features

-Download songs, videos, and playlists from YouTube Choose between MP3 or MP4 format
+- Download songs, videos, and playlists from YouTube
+- Choose between MP3 or MP4 format
-Tag files with artist, album, and genre information Support for multiple languages
+- Tag files with artist, album, and genre information

 Usage

 To use MusicToIPOD, simply enter the YouTube URL of the song, video, or playlist you want to download.
 The program will then download the file to your computer.

-Disclaimer
+Additional Requirements

+To download files in MP3 format, you must have ffmpeg installed on your computer. ffmpeg is a free and open-source software that can be used to convert audio and video files.
+You can download ffmpeg from the ffmpeg website.

+!Disclaimer!

 This software is intended for educational and research purposes only.
 It is not intended for use in any commercial or illegal activities.